-Oh, hey.
+Oh, hi.
 You're a bit early.
-I'm just getting ready, but that's OK.
-Come on over.
-Today is a very special episode of BTN because it's the last one for 2023.
-So, I thought we'd do something a little bit different.
-I'm going to take you on a behind-the-scenes tour of BTN.
+I was just getting ready.
+Today is our very last episode of BTN for 2023 so I was going to do something a bit different today and take you on a bit of a tour behind the scenes.
 A behind, behind the news if you like.
-Thanks, Elizabeth.
 We'll also have a look back at the year and the big news stories that happened here in Australia and overseas.
-We'll see some of the amazing young people that we've met this year and I'll even let you see some of our bloopers.
-Well, as long as they're not too embarrassing.
+We'll see some of the amazing young people that we've met this year and I'll even let you see some of our bloopers as long as they're not too embarrassing.